 - Other criteria that will be used in the selection process.

-- Submits justification and copy of work sample to Employment Consultant/Recruiter for review and approval prior to final filing date.
+- Submits justification and copy of work sample to Talent Acquisition Partner/Recruiter for review and approval prior to final filing date.

 - Reviews request against requisitions announcement and position description.